EconometricInstitute/feb22012-programming-website/data/week1/1-why-java.md

 An object is an instance of a class, so from one class, several objects can be made.
 An object has instance variables that are specific to the internal state of that object.
 The object's methods specify what the object does.

 Think for instance of dogs.
 A class can be called `Dog`.
 Each dog has its own characteristics (i.e. states) and behaviors.
 The states of a dog could be his color, name, and breed.
-It's behaviors could be wagging the tail, barking, or eating.
+Its behaviors could be wagging the tail, barking, or eating.

 </Solution>